What is a polar vortex, and will one continue the UK’s cold snap in February?

-February in the UK may be quite cold (to put it mildly) as Brits are being warned about “polar vortex” winds expected to emerge from the North Pole,
+February in the UK quite cold (to put it mildly), as Brits are being warned about "polar vortex" winds expected to emerge from the North Pole.

-The Met Office predicts that next week may see a sharp decline in high-altitude polar vortex winds, which loop around the North Pole and trap frigid air in the Arctic.
+The Met Office predicts that next week may see a sharp decline in high-altitude polar vortex winds, which loop around the North Pole and trap chilly air in the Arctic.

 Advertisement